upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 This loss of intent complicates later evolution.
 When rationale is unavailable, changes must be made without knowing which assumptions remain valid, which constraints were deliberate, and which were incidental.
 The challenge is therefore not merely one of missing documentation, but of diminished interpretability of the system’s current state.

-## Fragmented Understanding of the Software System
+## Fragmented understanding of the software system

 In long-lived and multi-actor environments, understanding of a software system is typically fragmented.
 Knowledge is distributed across people, teams, tools, documents, and codebases, with no single, stable point of synthesis.